E46-S54/gpn-docker/README.md

 afterwards.
 If you don't want to add your user to the docker group, you will have to execute every command as root via `sudo`.

+## Volumes / Storage
+All data is kept in subdirectories of `./data/` via docker bind-volumes.
+This makes the entire stack, including it's data, not only easy to reset to it's initial state, but also easy to archive.

 ## Components and their sane defaults
 ### Grafana
 * Administrator login